CheersLoveDani/Mars-Through-Curiosity/README.md

 ## Wins

 We managed to squeeze in a few stretch goals we had like having a random day button and filtering nicely through all the days up and down.
 In general the entire project was special to me since I am very interested in space and the industry and Curiosity is a very very cool rover.
 Using more of the NASA API would definitely be something I would be interested in exploring further in the future.

+## Future feature ideas

+- A way to search by either Earth day or Sol day would be nice, didn't quite get around to it.
+- A pop-out screen for each camera to view the images in even higher resolution.